 Wonderful view from Sung Sot Cave

-From Ha Noi, it takes 3 hours to travel to Halongby car or bike.
-Travelers have up to 4 options of transportation: riding bikes or driving cars to the destination, taking a bus from My Dinh station for the cheapest cost (first ride starts from 6 AM and closed by 5 PM), taking a seaplane for the fastest route, and amazing view from the top (Hai Au Airlines is the most popular branch to choose), and joining a tour cruise.
+From Ha Noi, it takes 3 hours to travel to Halong by car or bike.
+Travellers have up to 4 options of transportation: riding bikes or driving cars to the destination, taking a bus from My Dinh station for the cheapest cost (first ride starts from 6 AM and closed by 5 PM), taking a seaplane for the fastest route, and amazing view from the top (Hai Au Airlines is the most popular branch to choose), and joining a tour cruise.
 You can look for Ha Long Bay Cruise as a preferred option.
-Arrived in Halong, you may book taxis or tourism boats for a good wandering around before discovering Sung Sot Cave.
+Arrived in Halong, you may book taxis or tourism boats for a good wandering around before discovering the cave.